-What to teach 3 year olds in dance class
+What to teach 3-year-olds in dance class

 - Entering the room routine – this may sound obvious but if you don’t have a clear plan for how your dancers are going to enter the room, disaster will strike before you have even danced a step.
-At this young age, separating from caregivers can be nerve wracking, so establishing a predictable routine is key for setting the tone for a wonderful dance class.
+At this young age, separating from caregivers can be nerve-wracking, so establishing a predictable routine is key for setting the tone for a wonderful dance class.
 Your dancers should start to follow a routine where they enter the studio and find their own special spot.
-Place markers like these are fantastic as they give dancers a feeling of security and help to keep the class organised and running smoothly.
+Place markers like these are fantastic as they give dancers a feeling of security and help to keep the class organized and running smoothly.
 Mats are also a great option and last for years.
 These are great and come in a variety of patterns.

 3. Simple ballet steps – Next jump straight into some simple ballet steps.
 There is no need to teach the exercise or launch into lengthy explanations of how to do a step.
 Simply start your playlist and have the children follow you.
-As the weeks progress you can start to refine technique a little at time.
+As the weeks progress, you can start to refine technique a little at a time.

 Steps to include

 - Relevé with pitter patter turns

 4. Locomotion – Once the simple ballet section is over you can start on locomotion or across the room steps.
 Once again it is very useful to use place markers that the children move between in a variety of ways.
 Locomotion steps for 3-year-olds should include